 Pet grooming is a great way to make money while working with animals.
 You can offer your services to pet owners in your local area and groom their pets in the comfort of their own homes.

 To get started, you’ll need a grooming kit, a list of clients, and some business cards.
+It’s low cost and easy to manage simple cash payments.

 5. Food Truck Business

 If you have a passion for food and cooking, why not start your own mobile restaurant?
 You can serve up delicious dishes to customers in your local area and make a nice profit.
+There’s lots of market demand for these mobile businesses.
+And you can even scale over time.

 To get started, you’ll need a food truck, a business license, and some great recipes.